-Agreed, Sassuolo is in no condition the most exciting club of Emilia-Romagna, and the competition is big.
-But it is a club with a remarkable story, and its central location makes it good to combine with other clubs in the region.
+Sassuolo is in no condition the most exciting club of Emilia-Romagna given the large competition within the region.
+However, it is a club with a remarkable story, and its central location makes it perfect to combine with other nearby clubs.

-Sassuolo used to play a marginal role in Italian football until the eighties, when they more or less were adopted by the company Mapei, producer of building materials.
-With the money of Mapei, the way up was started leading to the promotion to Serie A in 2013.
-Since then, the club was a trampoline for young talent, they achieved Europa League football and delivered it three players to European champions Italy.
+Sassuolo used to play a marginal role in Italian football until the eighties when they were more or less adopted by the company Mapei, producer of building materials.
+With the money of Mapei, the climb up the ranks started and led to a promotion to Serie A in 2013.
+Since then, the club has become a trampoline for young talent.
+They have played Europa League football and have delivered three players (Manuel Locatelli, Domenico Berardi and Giacomo Raspadori) to European champions Italy.

-The MAPEI Stadium, thirty kilometers away from Sassuolo
+The MAPEI Stadium, thirty kilometres from the city of Sassuolo

 The march of Sassuolo meant that the club outgrew the small stadium in their hometown.
-A solution was found in Reggio-Emilia, thirty kilometers away from Sassuolo.
-The Stadio Grigio there was covered in dust, since home team Reggiana was descended to the basements of Italian football.
-It was bought by Mapei, and since then it's the home of Sassuolo.
-Not our favorite stadium, but highlights (literally) are the four, squared floodlights.
+A solution was found in Reggio-Emilia, thirty kilometres away from Sassuolo.
+The Stadio Grigio was covered in dust since home team Reggiana descended to the basements of Italian football.
+It was bought by Mapei, and since then it has been the home of Sassuolo.
+Not our favourite stadium, but the four, squared floodlights are the highlights (quite literally).

 Stadio Enzo Ricci

-In Sassuolo is Stadio Enzo Ricci still existing, where the football club played the bigger part of its history.
-The stadium at the Via Fossetta was not suitable for football on a higher level, and when Sassuolo promoted to the Serie B in 2008 they decided to move to another stadium.
-It's still there, and until recently the first team used it as their training ground as well.
+Stadio Enzo Ricci still exists in Sassuolo, where the football club played the majority of its history.
+The stadium on the Via Fossetta was not suitable for higher-level football, and when Sassuolo was promoted to Serie B in 2008, the club decided to move to another stadium.
+It's still there and was recently still used by the first team as their training ground.

 Piazza Giuseppe Garibaldi

-Piazza Giuseppe Garibaldi is small but lovely, with its salmon pink houses, arches and bell tower.
-It's the place where Sassuolo used to celebrate its promotions, most recently in 2013 when the promotion to the Serie A was achieved.
+Piazza Giuseppe Garibaldi is small but lovely, with its salmon-pink houses, arches and bell tower.
+It's the place where Sassuolo used to celebrate its promotions, most recently in 2013 when the promotion to Serie A was achieved.

 Mapei Football Center

 Although Sassuolo doesn't play its home games within city limits anymore, during the week Sassuolo is still the home base of the club.
-The first team and the direction have their home at the brand new Mapei Football Center, the training ground at the Via Giorgio Squinzi 1.
+The first team and the directors have their home at the brand-new Mapei Football Center, the training ground on the Via Giorgio Squinzi 1.

 Stadio Alberto Braglia - Modena

-When Sassuolo promoted to the Serie B in 2008, they found a temporary solution in Modena, twenty kilometers north of Sassuolo.
-Stadio Alberto Braglia of the local football pride became the home of Sassuolo for a couple of years, until the Mapei Stadium was renovated.
+When Sassuolo was promoted to Serie B in 2008, they found a temporary solution in Modena, twenty kilometres north of Sassuolo.
+Stadio Alberto Braglia, home to the local football pride of Modena, became the home of Sassuolo for a couple of years whilst the Mapei Stadium was being renovated.
 The stadium is named after an Italian gymnast.
-It's popular among musicians as well: Sting, Prince, U2 and many others held concerts here.
+It's popular among musicians as well: Sting, Prince, U2 and many others have held concerts here.

 Reggiana - Stadio Mirabello

-When you're in Reggio-Emilia anyway you can't ignore the original club of the city: Reggiana, in 1997 still active in the Serie A. The Stadio Mirabello at the same named Via Mirabello is a nice example of a concrete stadium.
-The main stand is built over the street.
-In 1995, Reggiana played here for the last time.
+If you're in Reggio-Emilia anyway, you can't ignore the original club of the city: Reggiana, which was still active in Serie A in 1997.
+The Stadio Mirabello on Via Mirabello is a nice example of a concrete stadium.
+The main stand is built on top of the street.
+Reggiana played here for the last time in 1995.

 Tickets